Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Still, Xiù preferred flying in just her sportswear.
 The suit was stuffy and restricting and made her hands clumsy as she ran them over *Misfit*’s controls and her seat slotted properly into place.

-“Ready?” she asked.
+"Ready?" she asked.

-*”Ready!”* Allison chirped.
+*"Ready!"* Allison chirped.

-Julian sounded in equally good cheer. *”Take it away, bǎobèi.”*
+Julian sounded in equally good cheer. *"Take it away, bǎobèi."*

-“Alright.
-Dropping our bugout beacon…” the hull rang as a dose of compressed air drove a beacon microsat out of them to linger harmlessly among the uncharted star’s comet halo.
+"Alright.
+Dropping our bugout beacon…" the hull rang as a dose of compressed air drove a beacon microsat out of them to linger harmlessly among the uncharted star’s comet halo.

 That done, she angled them in-system.